Pancreatic Tumors

 The signs of pancreatic tumors depend on the type of tumor.

-With insulinomas, the signs relate to the excessive secretion of the hormone insulin.
+With insulinomas, the signs relate to the excessive secretion of insulin.
 Excessive insulin lowers the blood sugar, and low blood sugar can lead to episodes of weakness, lethargy, incoordination, mental confusion, muscle twitching, and episodes of seizures or collapse.
 With time, as the disease progresses, the episodes increase in frequency.

-With adenocarcinomas, the signs can be vague until late in the disease process.
-Some pets will show signs of pancreatitis (inflammation of the pancreas).
-This includes loss of appetite, vomiting, lethargy, pain in the abdomen, weight loss, and sometimes yellowing of the skin (jaundice).
-If the tumor has metastasized (i.e., spread to other areas of the body), such as the lungs or bones, you may notice your pet has trouble breathing or lameness.
-Occasionally, dogs will develop bone or joint inflammation.
-The pain from these conditions can make moving about difficult.
-Cats will occasionally develop hair loss on their face and along the underside of their abdomen and inner thighs.
+If the tumor has metastasized (i.e., spread to other areas of the body), such as the lungs or bones, you may notice your pet has lameness or trouble breathing.
+Occasionally, dogs develop bone or joint inflammation.
+The pain from these conditions can make moving around difficult.
+Cats occasionally develop hair loss on their face and along the underside of their abdomen and inner thighs.

 How are these tumors diagnosed?